 Physics is one of the most important subjects in 12th standard and students who want to excel in the subject should be aware of the latest Marking Scheme of CBSE Class 12 Physics.
 The marking scheme provides general guidelines of the marks weightage for the board exam.
 The marking scheme is a proper division of the marks according to the Units or Chapters.
 It includes the typology of questions that will come from an individual unit/chapter and how much marks each unit/chapter will carry.

 For the academic year 2020-21, the board has reduced the Class 12 Physics syllabus by 30%.
 Based on the latest syllabus, the board has released the CBSE Class 12 Physics Sample Paper and marking scheme to give students an idea of the actual question paper.
 So, they must solve the sample papers and then check their answers by comparing it with the marking scheme.
 It will help them prepare effectively for the exam.

 The CBSE Class 12 Physics Marking Scheme is designed by the Central Board of Secondary Education (CBSE) following certain guidelines.
 The marking scheme plays a very important role in the exam preparation of students.
-The marking scheme helps students to analyze the question pattern, the difficulty level, and the question weightage.
+The marking scheme helps students to analyse the question pattern, the difficulty level, and the question weightage.

 CBSE Class 12 Physics Marking Scheme

 Students can have a look at the question paper design of CBSE Class 12 Physics Paper for the academic year 2020-21.
 The Theory paper of Physics is of 70 marks and 3 hours of time duration.

 |Typology of Questions||Total Marks||Approximate Percentage|

 |Remembering: Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers.

 Understanding: Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas